Nursing Science

 Successful completion of the literature review paper.

-• The literature review paper topic as well as type and format of the literature review paper must be approved by the supervisor (with signed documentation by the student and supervisor on the PhD Student Milestones Tracking Sheet) by March 1 of Year 1.
+• The literature review paper topic as well as type and format of the literature review paper must be approved by the supervisor (and documented on the PhD Student Milestones Tracking Sheet) by March 1 of Year 1.

 • If the student does not successfully complete the literature review paper on the second attempt, the Faculty of Nursing will normally recommend to SGS that the student's registration in the PhD program be terminated.